 An Introduction to Matte Painting

-Matte painting is the creation of an imaginary or realistic set for filmmaking with digital or traditional painting.
-It grants access to places that cameras cannot reach and offers the possibility to build fictive universes.
-Benjamin Nazon explains how to use this technique for extensive backgrounds without the need to create physical props or buildings.
+Matte painting is the creation of imaginary or realistic sets for filmmaking, movies, and video games with digital or traditional painting.
+It grants access to places that cameras cannot reach and helps build fictional universes.
+Benjamin Nazon explains how to use this technique for extensive backgrounds without creating physical props or buildings.

 Traditional Matte Painting Before the Digital Era

-Matte painting appeared around the 1800s and consisted back then to the integration of background elements on black painted glass screens once the movie was filmed entirely.
+Matte painting appeared around the 1800s and back then consisted of integrating black painted glass screens into background elements once the movie was filmed entirely.
 The first forms of “true matte painting” appeared in 1930 to create backdrops such as barracks, castles, and islands for movies like King Kong or Dracula.
 The most impressive matte painting displays were created in 1960 for Mary Poppins and Planet of The Apes.
 They are still considered nowadays to be fascinating references in the universe of matte painting.

 23 Gorgeous Matte Paintings From The Original Star Wars Trilogy